Music Archive

 With a smile she explains that the work is never done – that’s why the most important prerequisites are perseverance, but curiosity, too!
 Naturally the young musicology student also possesses the necessary professional knowledge and expertise to carry out this important work, as Father Ludwig Wenzl, the director of the music archive, confirms.

-Magdalena Weber BA BEd
+Magdalena Weber BEd BA MA

 Musikarchivarin